TheodoreMeyer/TheodoreMeyer/README.md

 - 🌱 I’m currently learning Java and Python
 - 🔭 I’m currently working on SimpleVoice-Geyser
    - This helps bridge Bedrock and Java voice chat through a Browser Page.

+Note:
+- I will usually not be able to respond on Mondays, Wednesdays, and Fridays.